 Call Altizer Law, P.C.

 If you, or a loved one, are injured in a car crash, are harmed by medical malpractice, nursing home abuse or neglect, or harmed by defective or dangerous products or premises, we hope you will call us.
-For more than 20 years, our attorneys, Bettina and Terri, have been helping people like you to win justice and fair compensation for their hurts and harms.
+For more than 20 years, Bettina and her team have been helping people like you to win justice and fair compensation for their hurts and harms.
 We are known for our compassionate care for our clients and our ability to fight relentlessly for them.